fireundubh/pyro/README.md

 When the game is switched, all paths are generated using the `Installed Path` key in the Windows Registry for the respective games.

-You can also set a path explicitly in `pyro.ini` if you are on a non-Windows platform.
+You can also set a path explicitly with the `--game-path` argument if you are on a non-Windows platform.

 ### Extended PPJ Format